 To enter or review information from Form 1099-SA:

 - From within your TaxAct® return (Online or Desktop) click on the Federal tab.
 On smaller devices, click in the upper left-hand corner, then select Federal.

 - Click Other Income to expand the category and then click HSA and MSA Distributions (Form 1099-SA)

 - Click Add to create a new copy of the form or click Review to review a form already created

 - The program will proceed with the interview questions for you to enter or review the appropriate information

-From Who can get Medicare?:Medicare Advantage plans (Part C)
+From Who can get Medicare?:Medicare Part C (Medicare Advantage plans )

 If you have Medicare Parts A and B, you can join a Medicare Advantage plan.
-Medicare Advantage plans are offered by private companies and approved by Medicare.
-With one of these plans, you do not need a Medigap policy, because Medicare Advantage plans generally cover many of the same benefits that a Medigap policy would cover, such as extra days in the hospital after you have used the number of days that Medicare covers.
+Private companies, approved by Medicare, offer Medicare Advantage plans.
+With these plans, you can’t have a Medigap policy, because Medicare Advantage plans cover many of the same benefits a Medigap policy covers.
+This includes benefits like extra days in the hospital after you’ve used days that Medicare covers.

 Medicare Advantage plans include: